Microneedling används ibland för att förbättra utseendet på bristningar genom att stimulera hudens kollagenproduktion.

 What needle depth is used for stretch marks?

-Stretch marks are often deeper in the skin, which means the treatment is usually performed with greater needle depth at a clinic.
-Home treatment is generally more superficial and provides more limited effect on deeper tissue.
+Stretch marks are often deeper in the skin, which means that the treatment is usually performed with a larger needle depth in the clinic.
+Home treatment is generally more superficial and provides a more limited effect on deeper tissue.

 Risks and safety

 Microneedling should not be performed on irritated, infected, or damaged skin.
-The treatment should be adjusted according to skin type and area.
+The treatment should be customized based on skin type and area.

 Read more: Are there risks with microneedling?